Aurorachama/e-commerce-back-end/README.md

 ---
 ### End goal of MySQL Initialization

-* `the code you require to type is in brown branket` (You can restart at anypoint if you have done a mistake)
+* `the code you require to type is in orange branket` (You can restart at anypoint if you have done a mistake)
 ![DataBase-Initialization](./db-init.png)

 <br>
 <br>